nuclearfriend/nuclearfriend.github.io/resume.md

 ---

 ## Summary

 * Game programmer with a passion for creating engaging player experiences.
 * 10 years of professional experience in the videogame industry.
-* Extensive experience working on several released games across a variety of engines and tech.
+* Have released games across a large variety of engines and technologies.
+* Have both worked in large teams requiring strong communication and structure, as well as smaller teams or solo, requiring strong self management.
-* Worked with well known gaming properties such as Pokemon, Need for Speed and Real Racing.
+* Have worked with established video game properties such as Pokemon, Need for Speed and Real Racing.
 * Experience across multiple platforms, including iOS, Android, Nintendo Switch, Xbox One, PS4.

 ## Professional History